The over 65 population is growing exponentially in the US

 This is one of the reasons that many health care providers and health plans are making a shift toward home-based care solutions.
 This allows people to get the health care they need right where they are at, and gives them access to care, companionship and the social support they need to stay healthy.

 Other cultures have “cultivated a higher social value for elders” than we have here in the U.S. They simply treat older adults with more respect, dignity, and inclusivity.
 In a capitalist economy, we tend to value people based on how much they produce or contribute to society.
-But older adults, even if they’re retired, have so much to contribute.
+This type of landscape makes reversing ageism difficult.
+However, older adults, even if they’re retired, have so much to contribute.
 Other cultures recognize and value those contributions.

 In Japan, for example, Respect for the Aged Day is a national holiday observed on the third Monday of September each year (they also have a Children’s Day on May 5th).
 And older adults are celebrated year round, not just one day out of 365.
 It’s also normal in Japan for older adults to live with their children and grandchildren.
 The older adults help with the children and household tasks—and have been found to be generally happier and more fulfilled than older adults in the U.S.